alexisgservando/sportsclub-e2e-java-selenium/exploratory-findings.md

-# Exploratory Testing Summary — Exercise 1
+# Exercise 1 | Exploratory testing summary

 As part of the exploratory testing on the Qubika Sports Club Management System, the following UI/UX, functional, and API-related issues were observed.
 These insights are based on hands-on interaction with the system and supported by visual evidence from screenshots.
 Please review the items below: